andgineer/sorokin.engineer/posts/en/_posts/2019-05-09-doc_tests_in_unit_tests.md

 ## how to run doctests in your unit tests session

-[doctest](https://docs.python.org/3.7/library/doctest.html) could be are convenient.
+[doctest](https://docs.python.org/3.7/library/doctest.html) could be very convenient.
 Mostly in cases if usage examples are the best tests for the code.

 But if you add doc-tests in your project where you use [unitests](https://docs.python.org/3/library/unittest.html)